 After my husband came home for dinner, and the boys were in bed, my husband went to do the outside chores while I washed all the utensils and the kettle, wiped the counter and stove clean, and moped up all the sticky spills on the floor.

 I crawled into bed exhausted—only to wake up two hours later in labor.
 I waited a while.
 Maybe it was a false alarm and I could go back to sleep.
 But the contractions became harder and more regular.
 After an hour, I woke up my husband.
 We needed to take the boys to Aunt Velma’s house before we drove the ninety miles to the hospital in Blackfoot.
 Our delightful third son was born about eight o’clock in the morning.

 It was a long time before I could force myself to serve the canned cherries.
+I remembered too well how hot and exhausted I has been after canning them.
 But when I did, they were delicious.